Fonts Made for Coding

 So what suits you?
 Do you like ligatures?
 Do you hate them?
 Do you prefer a condensed font?
 Do you need true italics?

 Go forth and personalize your coding experience.
 Make your editor yours.

-In common parlance, the word 'font' is used to refer to both typefaces or fonts and no distinction is made between the two.
-Although they are technically different, I'm no typographer, so I'm sticking to the colloquial usage.
+In everyday speak, the word ’font’ is used to refer to both typefaces or fonts and no distinction is made between the two.
+Although they are technically different, I’m no typographer, so I’m sticking to the colloquial usage.

 Don’t like programming ligatures?
 Don’t worry—all of these programming fonts have variants with the ligatures removed, so you can still enjoy all the benefits of a well-designed font while preserving character purity.

 For no-ligature fonts with similar names, just make sure you’re installing and using the right ones as they often come packaged together or are linked right next to each other.